CPO-STV: Potential for tactical voting

 Because, like all other forms of STV, CPO-STV is a system of proportional representation, it creates far less potential for tactical voting than do single-winner systems such as the first-past-the-post system and instant-runoff voting.

 However, all forms of STV are vulnerable to some degree of tactical voting because they lack monotonicity.
 This means that it is sometimes possible to benefit a candidate by ranking them lower than one's true order of preference, or to harm a candidate by ranking them higher.
 While CPO-STV does not eliminate the problem of monotonicity relating to STV it greatly reduces it, by creating fewer situations in which it would be possible for a voter to affect the outcome in this way.

 One particular strategy under STV relates to the method used for the transfer of surpluses.
-Under some, older forms of STV it is possible to increase the influence of one's vote by giving a first, or high preference to a candidate one knows is highly unlikely to win.
+Under some, older forms of STV it is possible to increase the influence of one's vote by giving a first, or other early preference to a candidate one knows is highly unlikely to win.
 This tactic is sometimes known as 'raising a turkey'.
 However this problem is eliminated if one uses more sophisticated transfer methods like Warren's method or Meek's method.
 CPO-STV is compatible with both of these methods.

 Impact on candidates and factions

 Like all forms of proportional representation CPO-STV is likely to elect councils or assemblies in which no one party or faction has an absolute majority.
-Like other forms of STV its use of preferential voting is likely to encourage candidates to appeal to a broad cross section of voters in order to garner lower preferences.
-This characteristic might, however, be increased by the fact that lower preferences have a greater influence on the final result under CPO-STV than under traditional forms of STV.
+Like other forms of STV its use of preferential voting is likely to encourage candidates to appeal to a broad cross section of voters in order to garner later preferences.
+This characteristic might, however, be increased by the fact that later preferences have a greater influence on the final result under CPO-STV than under traditional forms of STV.
 All forms of STV tend to force the candidates of a single party to compete against each other.
 This is said to increase voter choice but is also sometimes accused of producing candidates who are more clientelist and parochial.